 directional dynamic force shock-loads.

-arthritis.
-Arthritis will set-in and restrict physical movement functionality and become
+without arthritis.
+Arthritis will set-in and restrict physical movement and

 She didn't play video gaming.

-drive any vehicles they cannot easily turn the steering wheel effortlessly
+them to drive any vehicles they cannot easily turn the steering wheel effortlessly

 A & B